The College of Westchester requires a minimum of 120 credits to graduate with a bachelor's degree.

-The College of Westchester does accept transfer credits.
+Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
+The College of Westchester accepts transfer credits.
 The school accepts and IB credits.
 Additionally, The College of Westchester has a summer session, so students can earn credits during the summer.

 The College of Westchester offers an orientation program before the start of fall classes to prepare new students for college life.

 Reminder: The College of Westchester may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 The College of Westchester has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 Students are not required to fulfill a language requirement

 Students are required to take a computer class to fufill the graduation requirements for The College of Westchester.